guillaumewuip/guillaumewuip.github.io/_posts/2021-09-26-where-the-store-is-stored.md

 `ReactDOMServer.renderToString` which will be called once for every http requests.

-I'm beginning to think this deep integration with view librairies in a way that makes server and browser contexts similar is a big factor in the success of Redux and others (Mobx, etc.).
+I'm beginning to think this deep integration with view libraries in a way that makes server and browser contexts similar is a big factor in the success of Redux and others (Mobx, etc.).